 Indigenous grape varieties of Croatia

-There are more than hundred indigenous grape varieties in Croatia, with other famous wines being grown and bottled into the best Croatian wines.
-In the continental region the most popular wine is Grasevina (Riesling, Grashevina), followed by Rajnski rizling (Rhine Riesling), Chardonnay, Moslavac (Furmint), white and gray Pinot.
+There are more than a hundred indigenous grape varieties in Croatia, with other famous wines being grown and bottled into the best Croatian wines.
+In the continental region, the most popular wine is Grasevina (Riesling, Grashevina), followed by Rajnski rizling (Rhine Riesling), Chardonnay, Moslavac (Furmint), white and gray Pinot.
 Other wines include Sauvignon, Traminac (Traminer), Zweigelt.
-In Istria and the region of North Adriatic the top wines are Malvazija (Malmsey), Merlot, Teran (Terrano), Muškat (Muscat) and Vrbnička žlahtina from the island of Krk.
+In Istria and the region of North Adriatic, the top wines are Malvazija (Malmsey), Merlot, Teran (Terrano), Muškat (Muscat) and Vrbnička žlahtina from the island of Krk.

 The richest Croatian wine region when it comes to indigenous grape varieties is Dalmatia.
 The most popular wine is Plavac, followed by Merlot, Debit, Pošip, Grk, Bogdanuša, Plavac Mali and Dingač.
 They can all be found in different parts of Dalmatia, making it considerably rich with different wines compared to its rather small size and dry land with very small portions of rich soil, giving the grapes exquisite taste.